NYPL/engineering-general/standards/peer-review.md

 - It SHOULD involve a more experienced developer evaluating whether best practices are followed.

-- It May consist of at least one (1) session of one-on-one peer review.
+- It MAY consist of at least one (1) session of one-on-one peer review.

   - Example: One team member would make an appointment with another team member to chat about coding progress, followed by walk-through of code-in-review.